 Aaron Bley joined CABVI in December 2016.
 Bley was previously the Senior Corporate Relationship Officer at American Red Cross, Cincinnati-Dayton Region.
 He also served as the Regional Director for the Crohn’s & Colitis Foundation of America and worked in a variety of community affairs positions with Mercy Health Partners.
 Bley earned his bachelor’s degree in Marketing from Xavier University and his master’s degree in Communication from the University of Cincinnati.

 Jennifer DuBois rejoined CABVI in May 2010, after completing her Master’s in Business Administration at the University of Cincinnati.
-Jen has extensive management experience, specializing in the not-for-profit sector.
-Jen earned her undergraduate degree in Political Science from Miami University.
+DuBois has extensive management experience, specializing in the not-for-profit sector.
+She earned her undergraduate degree in Political Science from Miami University.